-Dental implant is the gold standard for replacement of missing or non-salvageable teeth.
+Dental implants are the gold standard for the replacement of missing or non-salvageable teeth.
 Dental implants provide the most physiologic option of replacing teeth by maintaining bone volume, avoiding cutting of adjacent teeth (fixed bridge), and authentic look and feel of natural teeth.
-For those who have lost the ability to eat certain types of food, dental implants allow patients to regain this ability as well as confidence in their smile.
+For those who have lost the ability to eat certain types of food, dental implants allow patients to regain this ability as well as confidence in their smiles.

 Patients who opt for dental implants generally undergo just one surgical procedure.
 The implant is placed into the healed or reconstructed bone (delayed placement) or fresh socket (immediate placement) and a healing cover is placed.
 If there are minor bone defects or significant socket gaps, bone grafting is done simultaneously.
 There are times when immediate placement after extraction cannot be done due to infection or other reasons.
 The implant will be placed at least 2 weeks (delayed immediate placement) to 4 months (delayed placement) later.

 After a minimum of 4 weeks, the implants are ready for placement of the final restoration by the restoring dentist.
 When indicated, a temporary prosthesis can be attached to the implants immediately after placement (â€œteeth in a dayâ€).

 Using the most advanced technology, our surgeons are able to place implants with accuracy and minimal surgical intervention.
 Our Arlington and Gainesville offices offer Cone Beam CT imaging using iCAT to determine the bone anatomy, quantity and quality as well as providing accurate localization of vital structures such as sinuses, nerves, and roots of adjacent teeth.
 This technology also allows us to place implants with minimal flap elevation by using CT guided surgical placement.